 For the first 30 years of my life, I was not part of much in any meaningful way.
 I had my moments with family; I was well-behaved, polite, never set out to hurt anyone.
 Then again I never set out to do much of anything - I didn't want to upset anyone, and I didn't want any attention.
 Attention shines a light and exposes good and bad qualities alike - I didn't want any light shining on me.
 I wanted to go by unnoticed - and I was pretty successful.

-WWritten in 2015.
-I left the neurologist with a clean bill of health!
-“If the world were to end tomorrow would you get wasted?"
+"If the world were to end tomorrow would you get wasted?"
 That was the question that got the table laughing and got a resounding "yes" in response from the others.
 I had just finished chairing a meeting at Bellevue hospital, speaking to those still in the terrifying grips of this illness so the others would … Continue reading My Balancing Act